adishs/neurips2021_curriculum-teaching-demonstrations_code/README.md

 The curriculum plots will be located in the folder './results/init_lanes=x/cur/curriculum/'.

-## Shortest Path Experiments
+## Navigation-based Environments Experiments

-The first step is to generate the dataset running the command:
+The first step is to generate the dataset.

+For the shortest path environment, run the command:
 `python3 generate_dataset.py`

+For the TSP inspired environment, run the command:
+`python3 tsp_dataset_generator.py`

 Subsequently, run the following command to obtain results for individual teaching algorithms:
-`python3 main.py --curr_version x`
+`python3 main.py --curr_version x --task_type y`

 Here 'x' is an integer specifying the teaching algorithm as follows: